 Central to the PYP is that children are respectful of themselves, their communities, the world and others.
 As such, our kindergarten students are encouraged to take responsibility and take action – to behave in a way that supports the wider community.
 Projects like Box of Hope are built into the school curriculum as we feel it’s important to recognise children’s need to solve problems, and fundraising helps them understand that there are people in the world who they can help.
 We want our students to be actively engaged and connected with others, this brings joy to learning both in the classroom and outside.

 Our Tung Chung kindergarten has introduced a new bilingual stream, following Abacus, our first bilingual kindergarten.
 In the bilingual classes, two teachers and one educational assistant work with 24 children.
-One teacher speaks native English and the other native Chinese and both spend 100% of their time in class.
-Chinese and English are used throughout the session to support children’s learning in all areas of the curriculum and across child-initiated play experiences and small group and whole-class teacher-led inquiries.
+One teacher speaks native English and the other native Mandarin Chinese and both spend 100% of their time in class.
+Chinese and English are used throughout the session to support children’s learning in all areas of the curriculum and also across child-initiated play experiences and small group and whole-class teacher-led inquiries.

 What should parents know about admissions?

-If your child was born in 2020, you have to apply for K1 from 1 to 30 September 2022, for your child to start school in August 2023.
-If you wish to gain interview priority, you may consider applying for the ESF Kindergarten Class A Debenture.
-See esf.edu.hk/admissions-kindergarten for details.
+If your child was born in 2022, you have to apply for K1 from 1 to 30 September 2024, for your child to start school in August 2025.
+Applications for K2, or for K1 outside the September admissions period, may be made at any time.

 Locations:

-* ESF Abacus: 1A Mang Kung Uk Road, Clearwater Bay (2719 5712 | abacus.edu.hk)
+- ESF Abacus: 1A Mang Kung Uk Road, Clearwater Bay (2719 5712 | abacus.edu.hk)

-* ESF Hillside: 43B Stubbs Road (2540 0066 | www.hillside.edu.hk)
+- ESF Hillside: 43B Stubbs Road (2540 0066 | hillside.edu.hk)

-* ESF Tsing Yi: Maritime Square, 33 Tsing King Road, Tsing Yi (2436 3355 | tyk.edu.hk)
+- ESF Tsing Yi: Maritime Square, 33 Tsing King Road, Tsing Yi (2436 3355 | tyk.edu.hk)

-* ESF Tung Chung: 1/F, Commercial Accommodation, The Visionary, 1 Ying Hong Street, Tung Chung, Lantau (3742 3500 | tck.edu.hk)
+- ESF Tung Chung: 1/F, Commercial Accommodation, The Visionary, 1 Ying Hong Street, Tung Chung, Lantau (3742 3500 | tck.edu.hk)

-* ESF Wu Kai Sha: Level 1, Lake Silver Tower, 599 Sai Sha Road, Ma On Shan (2435 5291 | wksk.edu.hk)
+- ESF Wu Kai Sha: Level 1, Lake Silver Tower, 599 Sai Sha Road, Ma On Shan (2435 5291 | wksk.edu.hk)

-Norwegian International School Kindergarten Campus
+Norwegian International School – Kindergarten Campus

 What are some key features of your curriculum and learning approach?

-At NIS, we believe that kindergarten is about setting the foundations for lifelong learning.
+We provide an authentic international kindergarten learning environment where children can develop their critical thinking, social skills, and independence in a caring and joyful environment.
+At NIS, kindergarten is about setting the foundations for lifelong learning.
 There’s a strong focus on social-emotional learning, developing well-balanced, well-rounded children who approach learning with curiosity and joy.

-Our programme of learning is based on the International Early Years Curriculum (IEYC), which supports key areas of learning through holistic enquiry and play-based approaches that cover all curriculum areas including personal, social and emotional development.
+Our programme of learning is based on the International Early Years Curriculum (IEYC), which supports key areas of learning through holistic enquiry and play-based approaches that cover all curriculum areas, including personal, social and emotional development.

 What activities do children get involved in on a school day?